translation-cards/txc-maker/docs/setup.md

 ## 2. Local setup

-Install the following:
+You should install the following dependencies on your machine.
+Alternatively, follow the Docker setup below.
+It allows you to install and run the app without managing conflicting versions of the above dependencies.
+It also provides you with a pre-configured image of the environment, so the app should run out of the box.

 1. Java 7 SDK
 2. Maven >3.1
 3. Node.js v6

-Alternatively, follow the Docker setup below.
-It allows you to install and run the app without managing conflicting versions of the above dependencies.
-It also provides you with a pre-configured image of the environment, so the app should run out of the box.

 ## 3. Run the (whole) application